pivot-access-ltd/bma-offline-docs/src/understanding-maas-events-6373.md

 - /var/log/maas/rackd.log
 - /var/log/maas/rsyslog/$MACHINE_NAME/$RELEVANT_DATE/messages

-These logs can be very large and hard to search, so MAAS provides a CLI tool which can help you filter and summarize events.
+These logs can be very large and hard to search, so MAAS provides a CLI tool which can help you filter and summarise events.
 Let's take a look at how this tool works.

 <a href="#heading--maas-events-query"><h2 id="heading--mass-events-query">MAAS CLI events query command</h2></a>